RaymondNimalan/bluebite_qa_assessment/README.md

 - Enter a name
 - Enter a valid email
-- Enters a valid age
+- Enter a valid age
-- Enters a reason
+- Enter a reason
 - Click on submit

 Expected Result: